If you’ve recently been made redundant, or lost your job mid-way through the tax year, you could be eligible for a refund from the taxman.

 Watch out for unsolicited emails or text messages which tell you you’re owed a tax refund and ask you to click on a link or visit a particular website in order to make a claim.
 These are usually phishing emails designed to get you to hand over personal information which can then be used to steal money from you.

 Never click on any link, even if it looks authentic, or give out your bank details if requested by an email or text message.
 Instead, contact the organisation involved directly and see whether they have contacted you.
 You can report suspected phishing or spam texts to your mobile network provider by forwarding them to 7726.
 Make sure you’ve installed the latest software and app updates to protect your devices from the latest cyber security threats too.
-Find out how to do this here and learn more about some of the scams that are currently doing the rounds here.
+Find out more about some of the scams that are currently doing the rounds in our article Types of scam and how to avoid them.